Halloween movie Header

 Every October (or September), John Carpenter’s Halloween (1978) crawls back onto our screens — Michael Myers stalking the suburbs with his blank white mask and butcher’s knife.
 It’s simple, terrifying, and one of the most influential horror movies ever made.

 But here’s the question horror fans can’t stop asking: is Halloween actually based on a true story?
+Was Michael Myers a real person?

 The Short Answer